Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: Conclusion

 \section{Conclusion}

 This study demonstrated the feasibility of RAQRs as satellite front ends for 6G space-ground direct access.
 A review of their quantum‑electrometry principles confirmed their compatibility with space platforms.
 We proposed an atomic‑electronic hybrid transceiver and examined both narrowband and wideband modes.
 System‑level simulations reported gains in data rate, coverage, and sensing accuracy over conventional RF receivers, and a scalable architecture extended these benefits to distributed constellations.
-Key research priorities now include advanced signal processing, ISAC, and space‑qualified hardware that will move RAQR technology from laboratory demonstrations to operational payloads.
+Key challenges are outlined, including advanced signal processing, ISAC, and hardware implementation, which collectively pave the way for moving RAQR technology from lab demos to flight-ready payloads.